lyteword/chspurgeon-tod/volume-4/psalm-98.md

 **Verse 9.**&nbsp;&nbsp;*Before the Lord.*&nbsp;Where we are, where our joy should be, where all our actions should be felt to be, where we shall be—&nbsp;*"before the Lord."*&nbsp;Enquire—What are we before the Lord?
 What shall we be when he cometh?

-## WORK UPON THE NINETY-EIGHTH PSALM
+## Works Upon The Ninety-Eighth Psalm

 In "The Works of John Boys, "1626, folio, pp. 34-6, there is a short exposition of this psalm.